LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

      ![image](https://user-images.githubusercontent.com/69487009/155073843-d60e666a-f3b8-4422-91a8-e331f663270b.png)

-  5. If using a Lovelace GPU, disable ECC in the Nvidia Control Panel to get more performance (needs more testing).
+  5. If using a Lovelace GPU, disable ECC in the Nvidia Control Panel for more performance (needs more testing).

      ![image](https://cdn.discordapp.com/attachments/714879622181028032/1044790464554999828/image.png)